EatMyGoose/Omnizart-UI/WebUI/README.md

 2) Select the desired transcription mode
    - Music (Transcribes all instruments/vocals)
    - Vocal (Extracts out only the melody)
-   - Vocal Contour (Same as above, but with a different algorithm)
 3) Click Transcribe
    - *Alternatively*, toggle `Auto-Transcribe` to `On` to start the transcription process immediately after uploading a file
 4) Wait for transcription to finish (this may take a while)